ludicast/ice/README.markdown

         <span><a href="http://ludicast.com">http://ludicast.com</a></span>
     </div>

-Also, if you want to make a site-wide change to the default NavBar settings, all you need to do is add these options to the NavBarConfig class (in Ruby) like
+Also, if you want to make a site-wide change to the default NavBar settings, all you need to do is add these options to the NavBarConfig class like

-    NavBarConfig[:nav_prefix] = "<div>"
-    NavBarConfig[:nav_postfix] = "</div>"
+    coffeescript = <<-COFFEESCRIPT
-    NavBarConfig[:link_prefix] = "<span>"
+      NavBarConfig =
+        navPrefix: "<div>",
+        navPostFix: "</div>",
+        linkPrefix: "<span>",
-    NavBarConfig[:link_postfix] = "</span>"
+        linkPostFix: "</span>"
+    COFFEESCRIPT
+    IceCoffeescriptHelpers << coffeescript

-Then all links will generate with these options, unless overridden in the values passed it to `@navBar`.
+Then all links will generate with these options, unless overridden in the values passed in to `navBar`.

 ## Routes

 Assuming that all your cubes are models that you are exposing to your app, we add to your eco templates routing helpers for every class inheriting from BaseCube.
-Therefore, if you have a cube class named `NoteDrop`, you will have the following helper methods available:
+Therefore, if you have a cube class named `NoteCube`, you will have the following helper methods available:

     @newNotePath
     @notesPath